Saros (astronomy)

-The 19 eclipse years means that if there is a solar eclipse (or lunar eclipse), then after one saros a new moon will take place at the same node of the orbit of the Moon, and under these circumstances another eclipse can occur.
+The 19 eclipse years means that if there is a solar eclipse (or lunar eclipse), then after one saros a new moon will take place at the same node of the orbit of the Moon, and under these circumstances another solar eclipse can occur.

 History

-The earliest discovered historical record of what is known as the saros is by Chaldean (neo-Babylonian) astronomers in the last several centuries BC.
+The earliest discovered historical record of what is known as the saros is by Chaldean (neo-Babylonian) astronomers in the last several centuries BCE.
 It was later known to Hipparchus, Pliny and Ptolemy.

 The name "saros" (σάρος) was applied to the eclipse cycle by Edmond Halley in 1686, who took it from the Suda, a Byzantine lexicon of the 11th century.
 The Suda says, "[The saros is] a measure and a number among Chaldeans.
 For 120 saroi make 2220 years (years of 12 lunar months) according to the Chaldeans' reckoning, if indeed the saros makes 222 lunar months, which are 18 years and 6 months (i.e. years of 12 lunar months)."
 The information in the Suda in turn was derived directly or otherwise from the Chronicle of Eusebius of Caesarea, which quoted Berossus.
 (Guillaume Le Gentil claimed that Halley's usage was incorrect in 1756, but the name continues to be used.)
-The Greek word apparently comes from the Babylonian word "sāru" meaning the number 3600 or the Greek verb "saro" (σαρῶ) that means sweep (the sky with the series of eclipses).
+The Greek word apparently either comes from the Babylonian word sāru meaning the number 3600 or the Greek verb saro (σαρῶ) that means "sweep (the sky with the series of eclipses)".